 If you’re happy with a basic level of accommodation (there’s air conditioning and en suite rooms) you’ll be rewarded with the freedom to roam as you wish — and you’re likely to be the only visitors.
 You can explore the forest from the back of a 4x4 with an experienced wildlife guide.
 You could set off in the early morning and drive through dawn, eating breakfast on route or, armed with a spotlight, head out after dark in search of nocturnal creatures.

-Admire Berber jewellery in Essaouira, Morocco
+Admire silver jewellery in Essaouira, Morocco

 Essaouira is a sleepy seaside town, a calm contrast to the bustle of nearby Marrakesh.
 Originally a Phoenician trading post, the town still boasts 18th-century ramparts from a period when it was a Portuguese colony.
 (Game of Throne fans may identify it as the setting for the city of Astapor.)

-Wandering through the narrow streets, one of our specialists recently discovered the Centre de la Bijouterie Artisanale Maalem Ali 1908, a small shop that sells traditional Berber jewellery.
+Wandering through the narrow streets, one of our specialists recently discovered the Centre de la Bijouterie Artisanale Maalem Ali 1908, a small shop that sells traditional Amazigh jewellery.
 As the name indicates, the shop has been around since 1908 and the stock looks largely unchanged for the past century.

 You’ll find densely engraved Hands of Fatima on pendants, as well as filigree bracelets, wide necklaces and elaborate earrings.
 Also be sure to look for ceremonial headdresses known as taj — literally translated, it means crown.
 Hung with coins and other charms, they are traditionally worn by brides.